x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/simplify-owa-url.md

    ```

    > [!NOTE]
+   >
+   > - Use http, not https.
+   >
-   > • Use http, not https. <br/>• The trailing value /owa is required in the organization relationship, but users don't need to enter /owa in the URL. <br/>• You can use the [Get-OrganizationRelationship](https://docs.microsoft.com/powershell/module/exchange/get-organizationrelationship) cmdlet to find the organization relationship name.
+   > - The trailing value /owa is required in the organization relationship, but users don't need to enter /owa in the URL.
+   >
+   > - You can use the [Get-OrganizationRelationship](https://docs.microsoft.com/powershell/module/exchange/get-organizationrelationship) cmdlet to find the organization relationship name.

 After you apply this setting, the users can continue using the current Outlook on the web URL to access their on-premises mailboxes.
-Using the example above: https://mail.contoso.com/owa.
+In the previous example, the value is <https://mail.contoso.com/owa>.

 ## Multiple authentication prompts